ofeksin/Furniture-shop-store/README.md

 2. Create a new database
 3. Make a copy of `.env.example` and change the new file name to `.env`
 4. Set the database connection details in `.env` file
-5. Run the commands bellow:
+5. Run the following commands:

 	``` sh
 	 php artisan key:generate